Overview

 What qualities are the Empire State Fellows Program looking for in applicants?

 The Empire State Fellows Program is designed to attract talented professionals with demonstrated leadership potential who want to refocus their careers on public service.
-Applicants who are members of groups underrepresented in policy-making roles in New York State government, which include but are not limited to Black, Hispanic, Asian and Pacific Islander persons; women; persons with disabilities; and members of the LGBTQIA community, are particularly encouraged to apply.
+All qualified applicants who are interested in policy-making roles in New York State government are encouraged to apply, including but not limited to applicants from historically marginalized and traditionally underrepresented groups.
 Applicants should have an advanced degree and at least five years of professional work experience.
-An applicant with only a Bachelors degree may be considered if they have substantial professional achievements.
+An applicant with only a bachelors degree may be considered if they have substantial professional achievements.

 Fellows may have a variety of educational and professional experience.
 For example, a social justice advocate working at a nonprofit organization, a lawyer with experience at a large law firm, and an environmental scientist with experience working on climate policy, could all be strong candidates if they demonstrate superior academic and professional credentials and a strong interest in public service.
 Of course, applicants who have studied public administration, political science, or public policy would also be competitive.
 All competitive applicants will demonstrate a strong interest in a career in public policy, substantial accomplishments in a professional environment, and notable academic achievement.